dakotak/dotfiles/README.md

 * Check to see if file exits in home directoy before attempting to move it
 * Add argument switches
   * --force -f Overwrite any existing files in the home directory.
+  * --update -u Get the most up to date version from github.